managing pain

 experiencing the pain

 Fearing or resisting pain magnifies and perpetuates it.
 By relaxing or not tensing muscles the experience of pain is not as overwhelming.
-The same pain but not felt so intensely.
+The pain not felt so intensely.
 Calmly experiencing the pain with curiosity and interest allows the experience of pain to subside.
 Notice what the pain and the fear of pain feel like and where they are felt rather than not want them.

 hypnosis

-Some people can undergo surgery without experiencing pain and alleviate chronic pain using suggestion, hypnotic suggestion or self hypnosis.
+Some people can undergo surgery without experiencing pain and can alleviate chronic pain using suggestion, hypnotic suggestion or self hypnosis.

 visualisations